Vietnam.vn - Nền tảng quảng bá Việt Nam

 Phần đầu của máy bay

-The front of the plane
+The front part of the aircraft

-According to Jordanian news agency Petra, after sitting at the airport throughout the early 2000s, it was decided to sink the plane in Jordan's Gulf of Aqaba, with the aim of promoting diving and coral viewing tourism .
+According to the Jordanian news agency Petra, after sitting at the airport throughout the early 2000s, it was decided to sink the plane in Jordan's Gulf of Aqaba, with the aim of promoting scuba diving and coral viewing tourism .

 Dãy cửa sổ trơ khung trong làn nước biển